-There's many ways to skin a cat.
-But some ways are definitely better than others.
+There are many ways to skin a cat, but some are definitely better than others!
 The same goes with training.
 Some methods will leave you wrecked and overtrained.
 Others will boost energy levels and see your progression skyrocket.
-It's our mission - within these training articles - to share the latest knowledge on how to take your performance to the next level
+It's our mission at 33Fuel - within these training articles - to share the latest knowledge on raising your performance to the next level

 If there's anything within these pages that you'd like to chat about, or topics we haven't covered that you'd like to read about, drop us a line - we reply to every email.